sasetz/fiit_template/lib.typ

   abbreviations-outline: (),
   // set to "true" to disable the first (cover) sheet
   disable-cover: false,
-  // remove everything except the text to count how many regular pages of text
-  // you have
-  regular-pages: false,
   // style of the thesis
-  // options: "regular", "compact", "legacy", "legacy-noncompliant"
+  // options: "regular", "compact", "legacy", "legacy-noncompliant",
+  // "pagecount"
   style: "legacy",
   body,
 ) = {